donsevereijns/Midi/README.md

 <h1>Piano synthesizer for midi keyboard</h1>
 <h2>Raspberry PI microSD and OS</h2>
-First I run a simple PoC to check the latency of response to pressing keys on the midi keyboard.
-If this is too slow I will need to install a linux low-latency kernel, and associated remediations.
-But since I plan to use digital audio out, I am hopeful that a user-level install will be sufficient.
+First I run a simple PoC to check if the latency of response to pressing keys on the midi keyboard can be managed via realtime scheduling.
+If this appears too slow I will need to install a linux low-latency kernel, and perform associated remediations.
+But since I plan to use digital audio out, I am hopeful that a simplified install be sufficient.
 <ul>
 <li>Image de microSD card, using Raspberry PI Imager and the Raspberry PI OS Lite image, bootable and SSH enabled.</li>
 <li>Add <code>rpi/wpa_supplicant.config</code> to the boot partition.</li>